 Basement, The Causeway Hotel, 353 Little Collins Street

-A little laneway with a whole lot of foodie goodness, Equitable Place satisfies, whether you’re craving healthy or comfort food.
-Equally delicious as it is cheap, Dodee Paidang serves traditional Thai street food, with many meals available for under $10.
+You’ll find Dodee Paidang in Equitable Place, a little laneway with a whole lot of foodie goodness.
+Equally delicious as it is cheap, they serve traditional Thai street food, with many meals available for under $10.

 10 Howey Place

 The humble meat pie is getting an upgrade.
-Princes Pies uses top notch ingredients from respected local producers – they even make their own tomato sauce!
+Princes Pies uses top-notch ingredients from respected local producers.
 All your buttery pastry dreams are about to come true.
 Lamb and potato, steak and caramelised onion, mac and cheese or even bolognese fillings line the menu.
-The whole menu is under $10 and the decor is decidedly retro – don’t forget to check out the Bob Hawke sauce dispenser between bites.
+Bar the regular guest chef pies, everything on the menu is under $10 and the decor is decidedly retro – don’t forget to check out the Bob Hawke sauce dispenser between bites.

 Phenomenal deals at Pho Nom